imwm-ns/LeetCode-Exercise-Go/README.md

 ## About

-This repository contains solutions to selected exercises from the LeetCode 75 list, which is a curated collection of problems aimed at strengthening one's grasp of essential coding concepts.
+This repository contains solutions to selected exercises from the LeetCode Study Plan list, which is a curated collection of problems aimed at strengthening one's grasp of essential coding concepts.
 Each solution is implemented in the Go programming language.

 ## Installation